OmniBTC/DOLA-Protocol/README.md

-# DOALP（Decentralized omnichain aggregation liquidity protocol）
+# DOALP(Decentralized omnichain aggregation liquidity protocol)

 DOALP is a decentralized omnichain aggregation liquidity protocol with the single coin pool of each public chain as the core, Wormhole, Layerzero and other cross-chain messaging protocols as the bridge, and Sui public chain as the settlement center.